IMQS/messaging/README.md

 	* **delivered:** Message has successfully been delivered to the mobile phone <br />
 	* **failed:** Message could not be delivered to the mobile phone <br />
-	* **sent:** Message has been sent but has not the handset yet.
+	* **sent:** Message has been sent but has not reached the handset yet.
 It could still fail or be delivered.

 ### **Normalize**